This post was originally shared in December 2013. Pictures and text have been updated.

 - ¼ teaspoon fennel seed, lightly crushed

 - 4 mixed oranges

-- 1 bulb of fennel, halved and thinly sliced
+- 1 medium bulb of fennel, halved and very thinly sliced

 - ½ cup red onion, halved and thinly sliced